Hi, I’m Jennifer Lancaster, I’m a freelance editor and author. I often write on marketing and money subjects, and niche marketing in particular.

 Copy editing is a level up from proofreading.
 That’s where your editor checks for grammar, spelling, perhaps breaks up long sentences, and makes sure punctuation and lists are consistent.
 We also check cross-references, a bibliography if you’ve got one, and impose a standard style.

-I offer what we call Line editing, which also looks at paragraph flow and keeping to the voice and tone.
-Also suggestions of sub-headings, possible lists, and other things for better readability.
-Without taking away the author’s style, I try to make the voice and tone targeted to the readership.
-Expect to pay around 3.5 cents a word or 4 to 4.5 cents if wording suggestions are needed.
+In my business we offer Line editing, which also looks at paragraph flow and keeping to the voice and tone; also suggestions of sub-headings, possible lists, and other things for better readability.
+Without taking away the author’s style, our editors give suggestions to make the voice and tone targeted to the readership.
+Expect to pay around 4 to 4.5 cents if wording suggestions are needed.

-The next level is Developmental editing, also called Structural editing.
-You can do this two ways.
-One, with a review (by editor) of 4-5 pages of notes about how to fix it and how to better laser focus it.
-The other way is by developmental editing and suggestions on the book manuscript.
+Done first, the most in-depth level is Developmental editing, also called Structural editing.
+The briefest way to do this is with a manuscript review of 4-5 pages of notes about how to better laser focus and arrange the manuscript.

 The cost of developmental editing varies a lot, so fixed fee quotes is more usual.